garden-io/garden/docs/reference/commands.md

     # A remote repository URL.
 Currently only supports git servers.
 Must contain a hash suffix pointing to a specific
     # branch or tag, with the format: <git remote url>#<branch|tag>
     repositoryUrl:

+# A list of suggested commands to run in the project.
+suggestedCommands:
+  - # Short description of what the command does.
+    description:

+    # The source of the suggestion, e.g. a plugin name.
+    source:

+    # A Garden command to run (including arguments).
+    gardenCommand:

+    # A shell command to run.
+    shellCommand:
+      # The shell command to run (without arguments).
+      command:

+      # Arguments to pass to the command.
+      args:

+      # Absolute path to run the shell command in.
+      cwd:

+    # A URL to open in a browser window.
+    openUrl:

+    # The icon to display next to the command, where applicable (e.g. in dashboard or Garden Desktop).
+    icon:
+      # A string reference (and alt text) for the icon.
+      name:

+      # A URI for the image.
+May be a data URI.
+      src:
 ```

 ### garden get linked-repos